 The solution to the Kurdish question, therefore, needs to be found in an approach that weakens capitalist modernity or pushes it back.
 There are historical reasons, social peculiarities and actual developments, as well as the fact that the settlement area of the Kurds extends over the territories of four different countries, which make a democratic solution indispensable.
 Furthermore, there is also the important fact that the entire Middle East suffers from a democracy deficit.
-Thanks to the geostrategic situation of the Kurdish settlement area, successful Kurdish democratic projects promise to advance the democratisation of the Middle East in general.
-Let us call this democratic project democratic confederalism.
+Thanks to the geostrategic situation of the Kurdish settlement area, successful Kurdish democratic projects promise to advance the democratisation of the Middle East in this democratic general.
+Let call project us democratic confederalism.